lrembacz/vue-responsive-grid-layout/README.md

 Breakpoints object which define width for breakpoints.

 Default `{ lg: 1200, md: 996, sm: 768, xs: 480, xxs: 0 }`.

+### rowHeight

+Height of one grid unit row for placeholder.

 ### colsAll